muff1nman/libresonic/documentation/DATABASE.md

 You will also need to add `DatabaseUsertableQuote=\"` to your properties file.
 This is due to the fact that our `user` table is a keyword for postgres.

+## Troubleshooting

+In the event that you change these settings, restart your server and it fails to start, you can remedy this by reverting to the LEGACY config by removing all `Database*` settings from your `libresonic.properties` file.